 - A. Changes in the location site or character of the building and structures may be authorized by the Planning Commission, if required by engineering or other circumstances not foreseen at the time the final development plan was approved. - B. Changes which cause a change in the use, character, or intent of the development, an increase in the intensity of use, changes in the overall coverage of the structures, or problems of traffic circulation, utility services, or similar services, or a reduction in the approved open space, off-street parking and loading space, or pavement width requirements may be authorized by the Planning Commission following a public hearing.

-The public hearing notice shall be published not less than 5 days nor more than 15 days prior to the public hearing, in accordance with Section 1003.

-C. Changes which are approved must be made and recorded in accordance with the procedures established for the recording of the initial final development plan.
+The public hearing notice shall be published no less than 15 days prior to the public hearing, in accordance with Section 1103.
+Amended 7.18.11 - C. Changes which are approved must be made and recorded in accordance with the procedures established for the recording of the initial final development plan.